coach-david/2020-04-02-webinar-enterprise-react/slides/02-enterprise.md

 # What are the requirements and implications of an Enterprise application?

-An enterprise application has an average lifespan of 10 years
+An enterprise application has an average lifespan of 10 years.

 Implications: